dogtim/HaveFun_ImageEditing/README.md

 # Have Fun Image Editing

 # Abstract
-Users can edit the objects which are images or shapes(rectangle, triangle, circle, etc.), such as add/delete/resize operations on Canvas.
+Users can edit the objects which are images or shapes, such as add/delete/resize operations on Canvas.
+This project is inspired from - [PhotoEditor](https://github.com/burhanrashid52/PhotoEditor)

+There are two important documents to me are
+1. QUESTION.md
+  - The notes help me to figure out the obfuscate & confusion about some components.
+As starting the thinking, you have the conscious to deep dive more
+2. REFINEMENT.md
+  - The notes keep the refinement and better coding habbit should use to.
+It is not a critism for the original project, as a developer, we should always find better way and consice, clean way to move on.

 # Prerequisites
 - Android Studio Chipmunk | 2021.2.1